 - Runs unattended for years — the set-and-forget choice for permanent moisture control.

 For a sealed crawl space or a whole unfinished basement you want to dry out permanently, a portable bucket unit is the wrong tool.
 The AlorAir Sentinel HDi65 is a low-profile commercial dehumidifier with a real pump and low-temperature operation, designed to sit and run.
-See our dedicated best crawl space dehumidifier guide for the full lineup.
+See our dedicated best crawl space dehumidifier guide for the full lineup — and if damp affects every floor of the house, not just one space, a ducted unit from our best whole house dehumidifier guide dries the entire home from a single point.

 How to choose a dehumidifier